mnfienen/LPR_redux/admin/Curriculum.md

 ## Philosophy of the Project Progression

-- The sequence of five projects are designed to prepare the students to complete their own independent research project at the end of the program.
+- The sequence of four projects are designed to prepare the students to complete their own independent research project at the end of the program.
 - There are five projects, building in complexity and autonomy.
 The topics are:
      1. Introduce your home watershed - a qualitative presentation of the student's level of hydrogeologic knowledge upon entering the program - water availability and quality
      2. Explain an Arizona Department of Water Resources model report to a general audience - tackling technical concepts and presentation of data without the need to complete quantitative analyses - water balance and salinity
      3. Use the MODFLOW model from the previous study to examine zone of influence, capture zone, and capture and to explore superposition - modifying and using a MODFLOW model to understand hydrogeologic systems - pumping effects and arsenic
      4. Use analytical models to examine higher dimensional problems, specifically 'fair' water allocation in the Little Plover - using groundwater models to address water resources decision making - capture
-     5. Use a solute transport model to examine contamination - student can choose a model of nitrate cycling or PFAS mobilization - sensitivity analysis, prediction uncertainty, coupled modeling, unsaturated flow and transport
 - Each project lasts five weeks and students are given weekly milestones (ungraded) to guide them in planning completion of a long term project
-- Projects 3, 4, and 5 are completd in three-person teams.
+- Projects 3 and 4 are completd in three-person teams.
 Each team has a project manager, an analyst, and a data wrangler with specified roles.
-- Project 6 is a five-week period put aside for students to propose their scientific investigation, develop milestones, and begin their work.
-Students will spend a minimum of 6 weeks in the summer with no classes, working exclusively on their projects.
+- After Project 4, students begin working on their indepedent research.
+They will propose their scientific question, develop milestones, complete and defend their work.
+Students will continue a minimum of 6 weeks in the summer with no classes, working exclusively on their projects.

 ## -----------------------------------------------------------------------------------
 ## The Little Plover Study - General Learning Objectives